tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

 \mathbf{\hat y} = \mathbf{X}\boldsymbol{\beta} \\
 $$

-So, we can invert our comparison matrix to get the model's contrast matrix:
+So, we can invert[^invert] our comparison matrix to get the model's contrast matrix:

 ```r